bryandiazdev/workout-tracker/API_FIX.md

-# API Fix for WorkoutTracker
+# API Fix for WorkoutTracker - UPDATED

 ## Problem Overview

 The API was returning a 404 error for the `/api/Goals` endpoint, and MongoDB data was not being saved.
 There were several issues:

-1. A file name mismatch (`Goals.js` vs `goals.js`) causing 404 errors
+1. A file name mismatch (`Goals.js` vs `goals.js`) causing 404 errors in the Vercel deployment
 2. The MongoDB URI environment variable was not being correctly accessed by the Vercel serverless functions
 3. Proper error handling and debugging information was missing from the API endpoints

-## Fixes Implemented
+## Latest Fixes Implemented

-### 1. Created Correct Route Handlers
+### 1. Consolidated API Handlers

-- Created a `Goals.js` file (with capital G) to handle requests to `/api/Goals`
+- Moved all implementation to the `goals.js` file (lowercase) with extensive error handling
-- Improved the implementation in `lowercase-goals.js` with better error handling and debugging
+- Created a separate `Goals.js` file (uppercase) that simply imports and reuses the handler from `goals.js`
-- Added token parsing to extract the user ID from the Auth0 token
+- This approach ensures that both endpoint variants (`/api/goals` and `/api/Goals`) use the exact same handler code

 ### 2. Enhanced MongoDB Connection